-NOTE: The event dropout rate indicates the percentage of youth ages 15 through 24 who dropped out of grades 10-12 between one October and the next (e.g., October 2007 to October 2008).
-Dropping out is defined as leaving school without a high school diploma or equivalent credential, such as a General Educational Development (GED) certificate.
+NOTE: The event dropout rate indicates the percentage of youth ages 15 through 24 who dropped out of grades 10-12 between one October and the next (e.g., October 2008 to October 2009).
+Dropping out is defined as leaving school without a high school diploma or alternative credential, such as a General Educational Development (GED) certificate.
 Detail may not sum to totals because of rounding.